Mircea Monroe

 Mircea Monroe is an American actress.
 She had roles on the TV series Episodes as Morning Randolph (2011–2017), Hart of Dixie as Tansy Truitt (2011–2015), Impastor as Alexa Cummings (2015–2016) and Sing It! as Stacey Needles (2016).
-She has also performed in films including Cellular (2004), House of the Dead 2 (2005), Just Friends (2005), The Change-Up (2011) and Magic Mike (2012).
+She has also appeared in movies including Cellular (2004), House of the Dead 2 (2005), Just Friends (2005), The Change-Up (2011) and Magic Mike (2012).

+Mircea received a Certificate in Creative Writing from the University of Cambridge in 2021.

 Career

-Mircea Monroe is best known for her stand-out series regular role as “Morning” in Showtime’s critically acclaimed comedy Episodes, created by David Crane and Jeffrey Klarik and starring opposite Matt LeBlanc for five seasons.
+Mircea Monroe is best known for her role as “Morning” in Showtime’s critically acclaimed comedy Episodes, created by David Crane and Jeffrey Klarik and starring opposite Matt LeBlanc for five seasons.
 She also starred as Tansy Truitt on The CW’s Hart of Dixie and was a series regular on TV Land’s Impastor opposite Michael Rosenbaum.

-Most recently, Mircea appeared in a recurring role on ABC’s The Rookie with Nathan Fillion, CBS’s Dinner With The Parents and the BBC/Amazon series The Outlaws.
+In 2023, Monroe appeared in a recurring role on ABC’s The Rookie with Nathan Fillion, CBS’s Dinner With The Parents and the BBC/Amazon series The Outlaws.

 Her feature film credits include The Change-Up opposite Ryan Reynolds, Magic Mike with Channing Tatum, directed by Steven Soderbergh and Book Club opposite Jane Fonda, Diane Keaton, and Andy Garcia.

-Across her career, Mircea has starred in numerous network pilots and appeared in a wide range of television and film projects, excelling in both comedic roles (on shows including Scrubs and How I Met Your Mother) as well as dramatic performances (Sons of Anarchy and Madso's War, directed by Walter Hill).
+Across her career, Monroe has starred in numerous network pilots and appeared in a wide range of television and film projects, excelling in both comedic roles (on shows including Scrubs and How I Met Your Mother) as well as dramatic performances (Sons of Anarchy and Madso's War, directed by Walter Hill).